argonne-lcf/balsam/docs/development/data-model.md

      `BatchJob` is many-to-one.
 That is, many `Jobs` run in a single `BatchJob`, and many `BatchJobs` are submitted at a `Site` over time.

-  6. The `Lock` is an internal model representing an active Balsam launcher session.  `Jobs` have a nullable relationship to `Lock`; when it is not null, the job is said to be *locked* by a launcher, and no other launcher should try running it.
+  6. The `Session` is an internal model representing an active Balsam launcher session.  `Jobs` have a nullable relationship to `Session`; when it is not null, the job is said to be *locked* by a launcher, and no other launcher should try running it.
 The Balsam **session API** is used by launchers to acquire jobs concurrently and without race conditions.
-Locks contain a heartbeat timestamp that must be periodically ticked to maintain the lock.
+Sessions contain a heartbeat timestamp that must be periodically ticked to maintain the session.

    7. A `TransferItem` is created for each stage-in or stage-out task associated with a `Job`.
 This permits the transfer module of the Balsam